- Is the Relief Temporary?

 Is a cortisone injection merely a pain reliever or temporary remedy?

-tissue inflammation localized to a small area, such as bursitis and tendonitis.
+While the inflammation for which corticosteroids are given can recur, corticosteroid injections can provide months to years of relief when used properly.
+These cortisone shots also can cure diseases (permanently resolve them) when the problem is tissue inflammation localized to a small area, such as bursitis and tendinitis.
 They can also cure certain forms of skin inflammation.

 For what conditions are cortisone injections used?